 Molly’s work is vibrant and determined, championing the beauty of inclusivity while also celebrating the fun and brightness of life.

-As a member of feminist collective FRIGID, Molly is planning new exciting events and exhibitions, co-founding Feminist Falmouth an inclusive group for feminists for all genders, ages and backgrounds.
+As a member of the feminist collective "Collectively FRIGID," Molly is planning new exciting events and exhibitions, as well as co-founding Feminist Falmouth - an inclusive group for feminists for all genders, ages and backgrounds.
 A word which means a lot to her is “protest” and being surrounded by like-minded artists of all disciplines at the Fish Factory has enriched her practice.